withastro/astro/.changeset/kind-waves-travel.md

 "astro": patch
 ---

-Adds a message for a case where setting cookies will have no effect.
+Adds a warning when setting cookies will have no effect